rodinhart/state-machine-compression/README.md

 :---: | :---:
 A | 3
 B | 1
+total | 4

 Care must be taken that any symbol occuring in the source has at least 1 occurence in the normalised histogram, otherwise it cannot be encoded.

-Next step is to construct the decoding table (yes, decoding table first).
+Next step is to construct the decoding table (yes, *decoding* table first).
 For each symbol we place `n` entries in the decoding table, numbered between `n` (inclusive) and `2n` (exclusive).
 Each entry in the table transitions the state by outputting a symbol and taking in code bits if needed.
-The state is number from `L` to `2L`.
+The state is numbered from `L` to `2L`.

 State | Symbol | New
 :---: | :---: | :---: